Scandal Savage

 Scandal Savage is a character appearing in American comic books published by DC Comics.
 She first appeared in Villains United #1 (July 2005), and was created by Gail Simone and Dale Eaglesham.
-She is the daughter of Vandal Savage and a member of the Secret Six.
+She is a member of the Secret Six and the daughter of Vandal Savage.

 Publication history

 Scandal first appeared as a shrewd businesswoman in Villains United #1 (July 2005).
 Within this run, her character was developed and revealed by the author to be as deadly a character as any of the others in Secret Six, where she unveiled her trademark "lamentation blades" and battle outfit.
 In Villains United #6, the character was revealed to be lesbian.

 Scandal Savage also makes guest appearances in Birds of Prey following the "Whitewater" story arc.